 - Must be able to work effectively with others in the workplace

 The above list of duties and responsibilities is not intended to be all-inclusive.
 Other duties may be assigned or are not listed.

 Approximately 90% of duties performed are in a seated position in a secure Communications Center.
 There is limited opportunity for physical movement.
 The employee must reach with hands and arms and talk and hear.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision and ability to adjust focus.
 Individuals must observe a computer display screen under low lighting conditions for long, uninterrupted periods of time.
 Individuals must be free from physical impairments that with or without reasonable accommodation would interrupt continuous performance of a shift lasting from a minimum of eight or ten hours.
 Work up to twelve (12) hours at a time continuously wearing a communications headset that will cover one ear or fit within the ear canal of one ear, and be able to still hear and understand other outside sound sources not coming to the ear piece.
 Must be prepared to stay in the Center for the full schedule shift.
 Uninterrupted lunch and other breaks are not guaranteed.
 Must be able to work shift work encompassing a 24 hour day, seven day week; inclusive of days, evenings, nights, weekends and holidays.
 Employees may be subject to “call back” on short notice.
 Work is performed in a confined environment under high stress and plays a critical role in Public Safety delivery.
 Must take information from callers who may be excited, abusive, foul-mouthed, incoherent, drunk or hysterical.

 - Proof of eligibility to work in the United States of America

 - Must be able to successfully satisfy a thorough personal history background check, which will include a criminal history check

-- Must be able to pass a psychological exam
+- Must be able to pass a psychiatric test

 - Must be able to pass pre-hire drug testing